antfu/antfu.me/pages/index.md

 I give [talks](/talks) and write [blog posts](/posts) about open source, coding, tutorials, etc. Occasionally, I also do some coding live streams on [YouTube](https://www.youtube.com/anthonyfu7) and [哔哩哔哩](https://space.bilibili.com/668380).

 Outside of programming, I enjoy doing photography and traveling.
 Some of my photos can be found on [Instagram](https://www.instagram.com/antfu7).

-I live in Paris.
-If you are around, feel free to reach me out for coffee or a walk.
+Right now I live in Paris.
+If you are around, feel free to reach me out, we could have some coffee or work together.

 <div flex-auto />